pa1pdr/ESP32_AnchorChainControl_WLAN/README.md

 - Watchdog timer to detect blocking chain.
 Engine stops if no events are detected within 1 second for up/down command.
 - Current Chain Counter is stored in nonvolatile memory.
 ESP32 can be switched off after anchoring (counter is restored after new start).
 - Demo mode to check functionality without having a windlass / chain counter connected to ESP32 (set ENABLE_DEMO to 1).
+- Enhanced demo mode will use a fake pulse, simulating a rotating gypsy (set ENABLE_DEMO to 2).

 ![Picture2](https://github.com/AK-Homberger/ESP32_ChainCounter_WLAN/blob/master/ESP32ChainCounterWLAN_OC_Relais.png)